garvitvirmani/atlan-garvit/README.md

 ### 2. Optimizing the Page Load Time and other web vitals

-1. The application has been turned into a **PWA (Progressive Web App)** to optimize it, as Google promotes the use of such installable apps.
-This also allows the web app to be used offline as it can be installed.
+1. I added caching control headers to optimize the utilization of the browser's public caching mechanism.
+This configuration minimizes the number of requests sent to the server and enables the serving of pages from the cache memory whenever possible.

-2. The website has been designed to be responsive, even though such an application is less likely to be used on mobile devices.
-Absolute sizing has been minimized, and sizing units like **em, rem, vh, and vw** have been utilized.
-Media queries have been employed in most cases, except for a few instances where Bootstrap was used for rapid development.
+2. The website has been carefully designed to be responsive, despite its lesser likelihood of being accessed on mobile devices.
+We have minimized the use of absolute sizing and instead opted for sizing units like **em, rem, vh, and vw** to ensure flexibility.
+Media queries have been applied in most cases to achieve responsiveness, with only a few instances where Bootstrap was utilized for faster development.

+3. Implemented optimizations suggestions from framer-motion documents , By using the m and LazyMotion components, you can bring this down significantly, to just under 4.6kb for the initial render.

+4. I utilized Next.js as the framework, leveraging its Static Site Generation (SSG) feature to serve pages statically.
+For lightning-fast user experiences, I deployed it on Vercel's CDN.

-3. The website is hosted on Vercel, a fast and free hosting service for JavaScript-based web apps, offering the benefits of a CDN and caching.
+5. The website is hosted on Vercel, a fast and free hosting service for JavaScript-based web apps, offering the benefits of a CDN and caching.
 It also provides free SSL during hosting, enhancing page security and ranking.

-4. React lazy loading has been implemented to load parts of the page that are not immediately required in the background.

-5. Minimal dependencies have been used for the creation of the page.
+6. Implemented optimizations suggestions from framer-motion documents , By using the m and LazyMotion components, you can bring this down significantly, to just under 4.6kb for the initial render.

-6. The code has been restructured to reuse components and minimize imports where necessary.
+7. The code has been restructured to reuse components and minimize imports where necessary.

 ## Screenshots